Siemens CEO promises workers an end to restructuring

 His comments come two months after he took the helm at Siemens, Germany's second-biggest company by market value, and vowed to put the company back on an "even keel" and end years of continual restructuring.

-He replaced Peter Loescher, who was ousted in a fierce boardroom battle following a string of profit warnings and a struggle to close the gap with more profitable rivals such as U.S.-based General Electric (GE.N) and Switzerland's ABB ABBN.VX.
+He replaced Peter Loescher, who was ousted in a fierce boardroom battle following a string of profit warnings and a struggle to close the gap with more profitable rivals such as U.S.-based General Electric and Switzerland's ABB .

-Since Kaeser was named CEO, Siemens stock has gained 12.5 percent in value but it still trades at a discount to GE, ABB, French engineering group Schneider Electric (SCHN.PA) and Dutch rival Philips (PHG.AS).

 "We have to face the realities of global competition and secure our company's ability to compete," Kaeser said in his letter, adding the savings programme would help bring the strength of Siemens' earnings closer to the level of its rivals.